Wendy Tori, Ph.D.

 Richmond, Indiana 47374

 I am a field ecologist and ornithologist with area of focus on bird ecology, behavior, genetics and evolution.
 My current research with undergraduates involves working in the field (Amazon and the U.S. Midwest) and in the molecular genetics lab, with Manakins, Bluebirds and Turtles.
-I love fieldwork and am deeply interested in ecology, environmental science, ornithology, conservation and leading off-campus programs.
-I regularly engage students in conducting research in the Amazon Rainforest, Ecuador, Peru, Borneo, Indiana and pretty much anywhere I go around the world.
+I love fieldwork and I am deeply interested in ecology, environmental science, ornithology, conservation and leading off-campus programs.
+I regularly engage students in conducting research in the Amazon Rainforest, Tanzania, Ecuador, Peru, Borneo, Indiana, Iowa and pretty much anywhere I go around the world.

 My favorite activities include my family, bird watching, walking with my dog through the woods, dog training, traveling, cooking, running, reading, camping, playing games, playing D&D, and doing sports (volleyball, racquetball and basketball).
 I also volunteer with my dog, Nala, at Reid doing dog therapy work.